 When authentication is weak or broken, it allows hackers to assume someone’s identity in that system.
 They can pretend to be that authenticated user and commit all sorts of fraudulent activity.

 The reality is that attackers have access to hundreds of millions of valid username/password combinations.
-(And, as we know, many people don’t update their passwords regularly.)
+(And, as we know, many people don’t update their passwords regularly.
+You can use a password manager to help with this).
 They can make fraudulent default admin accounts.
 They have automated tools to hack systems, and good eyes to manually spot vulnerabilities in sites where they should use those automated tools.

 And they may only need access to one account to infiltrate your system.